pachterlab/kallistobustools/kite_tutorial.md

 $ wget https://github.com/BUStools/getting_started/releases/download/species_mixing/10xv3_whitelist.txt
 ```
 #### 2. Make the mismatch FASTA and t2g files
-Start by preparing a csv-formatted matrix of Feature Barcode names and Feaure Barcode sequences, __including a header__.
+Start by preparing a csv-formatted matrix of Feature Barcode names and Feaure Barcode sequences.
 Do not include any common or constant sequences.
 For this tutorial, we parsed the feature_ref.csv file provided by 10x to give a properly formatted csv (below).
-Example code for this step and specifications for a correctly formatted file (FeatureBarcodes.csv) is included in the [kite GitHub repo](https://github.com/pachterlab/kite/tree/master/docs).
+Example code for this step is included in the [kite GitHub repo](https://github.com/pachterlab/kite/tree/master/docs).

 |Feature Barcode name|Feature Barcode sequence|
 | ------------- | ------------- |